-This Transparency Report, for the financial year ended 30 June 2020, is issued in accordance with the requirements of Article 13 of the EU Regulation No 537/2014 of the European Parliament and of the Council of 16 April 2014 and the Gibraltar Financial Services Act 2019, on specific requirements regarding statutory audit of public-interest entities.
+We have prepared this Transparency Report, in respect of the financial year ended 30 June 2022, in accordance with the requirements of Article 13 of the EU Regulation No. 537/2014 of the European Parliament and of the Council of 16 April 2014 and the Gibraltar Financial Services Act 2019, on specific requirements regarding statutory audit of public-interest entities.
 The regulation prescribes that certain information on our legal structure, independence and quality assurance has to be made publicly available.
 We fully support the law's requirements for transparency, which is aligned with our Firm's values.